-Even though many schools were not originally designed to effectively accommodate girls, it is critical for institutions to strive to eliminate sexism and make schools sensitive to the unique needs of girls.49 Access to education for women ultimately has many benefits, such as increasing economic growth, improving women's access to jobs and higher wages, reducing maternal and infant mortality, and leading to better health and educational attainment of children.50
+girls, institutions must strive to eliminate sexism and make schools sensitive to the unique needs of girls.
+Access to education for women ultimately has many benefits, such as increasing economic growth, improving women's access to jobs and higher wages, reducing maternal and infant mortality, and leading to better health and educational attainment of children.

 Another crucial aspect encouraged by education is the development of agency, or the sense of control one has about influencing their environment.
-Educated women are more likely to be employed, have financial independence, obtain increased bargaining power in the household, and have higher self-esteem.51 Outside of the household, the view of educated women is improved because of the tangible outcomes of education.52 Overall, there are considerable benefits for educated women, personally and societally.
-In spite of the barriers to female education, efforts to keep girls enrolled in school are pivotal to decreasing poverty worldwide.
+Educated women are more likely to be employed, have financial independence, obtain increased bargaining power in the household, and have higher self-esteem.
+Outside of the household, the view of educated women is improved because of the tangible outcomes of education.
+Overall, there are considerable benefits for educated women, personally and societally.
+Despite the barriers to female education, efforts to keep girls enrolled in school are pivotal to decreasing poverty worldwide.